Smokin Zo's BBQ

 **Real Customer Submitted Data**

-Why Site Details Matter in Sharon, North Carolina
+Why This Review Matters in Sharon, North Carolina

 A useful BBQ quote should be tied to the real event, not a generic package.
 This review helps keep the service plan grounded in timing, access, guest flow, documentation needs, and the kind of food experience the host is trying to create.